oszuidwest/zwfm-audiologger/README.md

 - `jq` - Command-line JSON processor.
 - `curl` - Command line tool and library for transferring data with URLs.

+This script is designed for use with websites based on the [Streekomroep WordPress Theme](https://github.com/oszuidwest/streekomroep-wp), utilizing the Broadcast Data API from the theme.
+If you're using a different API, metadata logging may not function correctly and will require modifications.

 ## Installation

 1. **Clone this repository:**